-How Useful Would A Genetic Test For Obesity Risk Be?
+How Helpful Would A Genetic Test For Obesity Risk Be?

 Scientists who recently announced an experimental genetic test that can help predict obesity got immediate pushback from other researchers, who wonder whether it is really useful.